Python | Implementation of Polynomial Regression

 - Distribution of carbon isotopes in lake sediments

 The basic goal of regression analysis is to model the expected value of a dependent variable y in terms of the value of an independent variable x.
 In simple regression, we used the following equation –

 y = a + bx + e

-Here y is dependent variable, a is y intercept, b is the slope and e is the error rate.
+Here y is a dependent variable, a is the y-intercept, b is the slope and e is the error rate.

 y = a + b1x + b2^2 + e

-Here y is dependent variable on x, a is y intercept and e is the error rate.
+Here y is the dependent variable on x, a is the y-intercept and e is the error rate.

 In general, we can model it for nth value.

 y = a + b1x + b2x^2 +....+ bnx^n